ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ##### Data sync
 {:.no_toc}

-Our data is being pushed from our RPI backend into dynamoDB tables so that our web application has access to the latest data.
+Our data gets pushed from our RPI backend into dynamoDB tables so that our web application has access to the latest data.
 To achieve this push mechanism I made a service in our backend application that syncs the local H2 database to our dynamoDB table.
 We added some triggers in our RPI backend application that allows us to sync the current state of the H2 database to the dynamoDB table.
 For example, when we are done with our website scraping process, we trigger a sync to dynamoDB if there are any updates or inserts into our H2 database.